CharleneMcKeown/GitHubWorkshop/docs/labs/lab.2/lab.2.md

     > Note: Once you save them, they will be encrypted so you will not be able to see the values - double check they are correct before saving each one.

 1. Navigate to **Actions** and select the most recent run of the workflow - the one that failed (it will have a red cross beside it).
-We can re-run the jobs but hitting that button:
+We can re-run the jobs by hitting that button:

     <img src="imgs/rerun.PNG">